Search

 5. Cost-EffectivenessCapsules, followed by tablets, offer the greatest cost-effectiveness.

-6. Consumer preference – Consumer preference for oral solid dosage form depends a great deal on the target population.
+6. Consumer preference – Consumer preference for oral solid dosage forms depends a great deal on the target population.
 Boomers tend to prefer capsules and tablets, while younger generations are more likely to prefer alternative delivery forms like melts.

 7. Production complexityOral solid dosage forms that require flavors and sweeteners, such as chewables, melts and lozenges, involve greater production complexity.
 Softgel production is also more complex.
 Capsules and tablets have the least production complexity.